DeVos Proposes Ending Federal Spending On Special Olympics And Cuts To Other Education Programs

 — Betsy DeVos (@BetsyDeVosED) March 26, 2019

-It is the administration’s education priorities that is the source of conflict in Congress.
+It is the administration’s education priorities that are the source of conflict in Congress.

-The new budget proposes to end a loan forgiveness program for public service workers, eliminate subsidized loans for low income students, and cut about $2 billion in cuts to Pell Grants, according to CNN.
+The new budget proposes to end a loan forgiveness program for public service workers, eliminate subsidized loans for low-income students, and cut about $2 billion in cuts to Pell Grants, according to CNN.

-Republican ranking member Representative Tom Cole of Oklahoma commended DeVos for her support for charter schools and for science, technology, math and engineering (STEM) programs.
+Republican ranking member Representative Tom Cole of Oklahoma commended DeVos for her support for charter schools and for science, technology, math, and engineering (STEM) programs.
 The proposed budget request $5 billion in new funds for K-12 school choice tax credits known as Education Freedom Scholarships, that could be used for both private and public schools.